Four Noble Truths

 The core of the Teachings of the Buddha, upon which all Buddhist traditions are based, is “The Four Noble Truths” (ariya-sacca).

-that the cause for all ignorance, craving, and aversion exists in one’s own mind.
+the causes are ignorance, craving, and aversion which exist in one’s own mind.
 These are to be overcome.

-the Noble Eightfold Path as shown by the Buddha leads to the cessation of the cause of suffering .
+the Noble Eightfold Path as shown by the Buddha leads to the cessation of the causes of suffering.
 This is to be practiced.

 The First Noble Truth says that all worldly forms of existence are unsatisfactory and can never make one completely happy.
 This first truth is also known as the “Buddha’s Diagnosis”.

 The second truth contains the deeper diagnosis and comes to the conclusion that the roots of suffering are ultimately found in one’s own mind.
 This concludes the Buddha’s diagnosis.

 The third truth expresses the realisation that the roots of our suffering can be destroyed.
 Through the elimination of these roots we can bring our suffering to an end.

 And in the fourth truth, the Buddha gives us the therapy for our healing with his Noble Eightfold Path.

 The Buddha shows us the way out of a cycle, a way we must travel ourselves.

 This way is the “Noble Eightfold Path”, which can be divided into three main groups: